* International arbitration expected to seek compensation

 No-one from the Mongolian government, which holds the other 51 percent in Erdenet, was immediately available for comment.

-MCC has been locked in a legal battle since February, when the Mongolian parliament voted to nationalise its 49 percent shareholding on the grounds the sale was not approved by the lawmakers.
+MCC has been locked in a legal battle since February, when the Mongolian parliament voted to nationalize its 49 percent shareholding on the grounds the sale was not approved by the lawmakers.

-The Supreme Court recognised MCC as the owner of the 49 percent stake in Erdenet, which produces 530,000 tonnes of copper concentrate annually, upholding a lower court ruling.
+The Supreme Court recognized MCC as the owner of the 49 percent stake in Erdenet, which produces 530,000 tonnes of copper concentrate annually, upholding a lower court ruling.